 Common carriers like trucks, buses, taxis, and passenger trains are held to a higher standard of care.
 When a common carrier is negligent, the company or driver is liable for injuries.
+So, what is a common carrier accident?

 Common Carrier Liability for Accidents and Injuries

 Common carrier liability is limited.
-They are liable for injuries suffered by passengers as a result of a carrier’s negligence but do not ensure passenger safety.
+They are liable for injuries suffered by passengers as a result of a carrier’s negligence, but do not ensure passenger safety.
 Companies and drivers are not responsible for injuries that happen because of causes that are out of their control.

 In an Iowa common carrier injury case, the Iowa Supreme Court declined to hold a bus company liable for a child’s injuries when he was hit by a car after safely exiting the school bus.
 The court stated that the bus company had no duty beyond that owed by a common carrier to protect children from reasonably anticipated dangers.
 According to limited liability regulations, once a passenger safely exits a common carrier, the carrier has no further responsibility for the passenger.
 In situations like this, however, injured parties may be able to sue the other driver.